Isaac was tricked into giving the blessing which he had intended to be for his son Esau, to his other son Jacob.

 People do, you know... they tell their children that they are idiots, or disobedient, or useless.

-Jesus said that we will have to give account for every careless word which we have spoken.
-And the Old Testament included the rule that anyone who cursed his father or mother should be put to death. (that would take care of a lot of modern teenagers!)
+Yeshua said that we will have to give account for every careless word which we have spoken.
+And the Old Testament included the rule that anyone who cursed his father or mother should be put to death.
+(That would take care of a lot of modern teenagers!)

 There are many warnings, especially in Proverbs and Ecclesiastes, about using your words wisely.